Green-Coding-Berlin/info/README.md

-# info
+# Info
-We have moved to https://github.com/green-coding-solutions
+We have moved to https://github.com/green-coding-solutions as we have renamed the company.